 Peter Willmott – community, family and public policy.
 Peter Willmott (1923-2000) played an important role in deepening appreciation of the experiences of people in families and local communities.
 As a sociologist, researcher and communicator he was able to speak to some of the most important concerns of his time.
 We assess his work and contribution.

 Peter Willmott (1923–2000) was a founding member, along with Michael Young, of an influential and innovative team at the Institute of Community Studies (now known as the Young Foundation).
 Other members included Peter Marris and Peter Townsend.
 Their work has become an important milestone in the development of empirical sociology in Britain.
-He went on to work in a number of settings, most notably the Policy Studies Institute (PSI) where he developed his interest in local networks and initiatives.
-Willmott’s ability to talk and listen to people, his commitment to social justice, concern with both qualitative and quantitative research, and skills as a writer mark him out.
-In this piece we explore some key aspects of his work.
+He went on to work in various settings, most notably the Policy Studies Institute (PSI) where he developed his interest in local networks and initiatives.
+Willmott’s ability to talk and listen to people, his commitment to social justice; his concern with both qualitative and quantitative research; and his skills as a writer mark him out.
+In this piece, we explore some key aspects of his work.

 Life